- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 We ranked Wealthify as the best stocks and shares ISA account in our 2023 awards as they offer low account fees, good research and a wide range of managed investments.

-Wealthify won best stocks and shares ISAs in our 2023 awards.
 It’s very simple to use as you just choose an investment style based on your risk tolerance.
 The platform then builds your plan and manages it for you.
 You can start investing with just £1.
-Wealthify won the 2021 Good Money Guide award for best robo advisor.
+Wealthify won the 2024 Good Money Guide award for best robo advisor.

 Wealthify’s Stocks & Shares ISA offers five different investment options.
 The options are: Cautious, Tentative, Confident, Ambitious, and Adventurous.
-All of these strategies are constructed with a mix of low-cost passive investments such as ETFs and funds.
+All of these strategies are constructed with a mix of low-cost passive funds.
+Funds contain a collection of investments and are a convenient and cost-effective way to invest.
 Investors also have the option to build an ethical portfolio.

 One downside to Wealthify is that, like Nutmeg, there are only a few investment options to choose from.
 There is not a lot of flexibility and you cannot invest in individual shares and funds.

 Wealthify charges an annual fee of 0.60% for managing your investments.
-Other costs can apply, however, Wealthify aims to keep these as low as possible – around 0.16% for original plans and 0.71% for ethical plans.
+Other costs can apply, however, Wealthify aims to keep these as low as possible – around 0.16% p.a for original plans and 0.7% p.a for ethical plans.

 Generally speaking, beginner investors require platforms that are easy to use, cost-effective, offer access to products that are well suited to beginners such as ready-made portfolios, and are available to those with small amounts of money to invest.